Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Background

-A \emph{Non-Markovian Reward Decision Process} (NMRDP) is a tuple $\N=\tup{\M,R_{\A}}$, where $\M$ is an MDP and $R_{\A}:S^+\ra \mathbb R$ is the \emph{Non-Markovian Reward Function} (NMR), returning a reward based on $\M$'s state histories.
-Various approaches exist to model $R_{\A}$, e.g., Reward Machines (RM)~\citep{pmlr-v80-icarte18a} or Restraining Bolts~\citep{de2020restraining}.
-We unify them as \textit{Deterministic Finite-state Automata} (DFA) $\A=\tup{S, Q,q_0,\eta,F}$ with $S$ (MDP state space) the input alphabet, $Q$ the finite set of automata states, $q_0\in Q$ the initial state, $\eta: Q\times S\ra Q$ the transition function, and $F\subseteq Q$ the set of final states. $R_{\A}$ returns a reward $R_{\A}(q,s',q')$ based on the last transition $\tup{q,s',q'}$ taken by $\A$ on current $\M$ history.
+A \emph{Non-Markovian Reward Decision Process} (NMRDP) is a tuple $\N=\tup{\M,R_{\A}}$, where $R_{\A}:S^+\ra \mathbb R$ is a \emph{Non-Markovian Reward Function} (NMR) depending on state histories.
+NMRs can be specified compactly, e.g., by Reward Machines~\cite{pmlr-v80-icarte18a} or Restraining Bolts~\cite{de2020restraining}.
+We unify them using a \textit{Deterministic Finite-state Automaton} (DFA) $\A=\tup{S,Q,q_0,\eta,F}$, where $S$ is the input alphabet, $Q$ the automaton states, $q_0$ the initial state, $\eta:Q\times S\ra Q$ the transition function, and $F$ the final states.
+We assume full observability of both the environment state and the automaton state: after executing an action, the agent observes $\tup{s', q'}$ (equivalently, it can update $q'$ deterministically when $\A$ is known).
+The reward is given by $R_{\A}(q,s',q')$ for the last automaton transition $\tup{q,s',q'}$.
+In this notation, a reward machine is a deterministic automaton endowed with transition rewards, while a restraining bolt is the DFA induced by the temporal specification; acceptance can be encoded through $R_{\A}$, e.g., by assigning positive reward to transitions entering $F$.
+Thus $F$ has no separate algorithmic role unless acceptance itself is part of the reward specification.